$M$-estimation and deconvolution in a diffusion model with application to biosensor transdermal blood alcohol monitoring: Introduction and background

-and $C, D, E$, and $F$ are known matrices resulting from the finite-dimensional approximation, whose methods of computation and consistency in approximating the infinite dimensional solution has been established \citep[Section~4]{Sirlanci19}.
-More precise assumptions and properties of these matrices and the domain of $\bm{q}$ will be specified in Section~\ref{sec:ApplicationToDiffusion}.
+where $C, D, E$, and $F$ are known matrices that result from making the finite-dimensional approximation discussed; methods of computation and consistency for approximating the infinite dimensional solution have been established in \citep[Section 6.2]{Sirlanci19}.
+More precise assumptions and properties of these matrices, and the domain of $\bm{q}$, will be specified in Section~\ref{sec:ApplicationToDiffusion}.